khasanthika/statistics-blog1/_posts/2025-03-20-Data Visualization.md

 ## Common Chart Types and Potential Misleading Practices

-Let's explore three fundamental chart types—bar charts, line graphs, and pie charts—highlighting their proper usage and how design choices, like axis scaling, can mislead.
+Let's explore three fundamental chart types bar charts, line graphs, and pie charts highlighting their proper usage and how design choices, like axis scaling, can mislead.

-You're very welcome!
-Here's the full article with all the corrections you requested, including the new format for the chart descriptions, the misleading and accurate chart examples, and the added scenarios.

 ---